• +1-703-684-6777

 www.cheryinternational.com

-Founded in 1997, Chery Automobile is a Chinese state-owned corporation that is headquartered in Wuhu, Anhui, China.
-The automaker revealed a prototype of a modular flying car at the October 2024 Chery Global Innovation Conference in China.
-The company is working with the Tsinghua University School of Vehicle and Mobility, UAS manufacturer Aerospace Times Feipeng, Suntae Automobile and other companies
+Founded in 1997, Chery Automobile is a Chinese state-owned corporation that is headquarted in Wuhu, Anhui, China.
+The automaker revealed a prototype of a modular flying car at the October 2024 Chery Global Innovation Conference.
+The company is working with the Tsinghua University School of Vehicle and Mobility, UAS manufacturer Aerospace Times Feipeng, Suntae Automobile and other companies.
+Chery Automobile is a subsidiary of Chery Group.

-Modular Flying Car passenger eVTOL prototype air-ground modular aircraft and vehicle
+Land and Air Vehicle modular passenger eVTOL prototype aircraft and ground vehicle

-The Modular Flying Car is a two passenger autonomous eVTOL prototype air-ground modular aircraft and vehicle.
+The Land and Air Vehicle is a modular two passenger autonomous eVTOL prototype aircraft and ground vehicle.
 There are three modules, the intelligent cockpit, the aircraft and the car chassis.
 Since this vehicle is completely autonomous, there is no need for steering wheels or gas pedals inside the passenger module.

 The maximum speed of the aircraft when flying is estimated to be 120 km/h (75 mph), has an expected range of 70–80 km (43– 50 miles), a planned flight time of 40 minutes and will fly under 1,000 m (3,300 ft).
 The aircraft has eight VTOL-only propellers, one pusher propeller, has nine electric motors and the power source is unknown.
 The aircraft has one high main wing and one inverted U tail.
 The aircraft can land by itself on fixed skid landing gear.
 The car chassis has four wheels like an ordinary automobile.